Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 with

-Note that $d^{n_1 n_2}_{\mu_1 \mu_2}$ is already the same symbol as defined in Eq.~\eqref{eq:AvgU4:d} in Sec.~\ref{s21}.
+Note that $d^{n_1 n_2}_{\mu_1 \mu_2}$ is already the same symbol as defined in~\eqref{eq:AvgU4:d} above.
 For the single eigenvector correlations, we observe that they carry a prefactor $\delta_{n_1 n_2}$ in the combined expression.
-This effectively decreases the order of these terms by a factor of $s$ because we eventually sum over all perturbed eigenvectors $\ket{n_1}$ and $\ket{n_2}$ [see, \eg, Eqs.~\eqref{x5} and~(\mref{50})], but the double sum reduces to a single sum for the single eigenvector correlations.
+This effectively decreases the order of these terms by a factor of $s$ because we eventually sum over all perturbed eigenvectors $\ket{n_1}$ and $\ket{n_2}$ [see, e.g., Eq.~(\mref{6})], but the double sum reduces to a single sum for the single eigenvector correlations.
 Hence we only keep terms of order $s^2$ in Eq.~\eqref{eq:AvgU4SameNaive}, so that

 Altogether, we then obtain